MakeSchool/mediabook-demo/T002-BuildingAChatBot/_index.md

 ---
 title: 'Building a Chat Bot'
-slug: 'module-2'
+slug: 'topic-2'
-contentType: 'CourseModule'
+contentType: 'CourseTopic'
 ---

 # Building A Chat Bot

-## Module Learning Objectives
+## Topic Learning Objectives

 * Implement advanced functions using conditionals and boolean logic to create a chat bot program
 * Store and manipulate user data with lists